blockmatic/antelope-ship-reader/README.md

 Storing and retrieving indexed data is something that developers have commonly utilized for decades.
 The ability to search, sort, filter, etc. are all easily done in traditional database environments, but is something that is missed when working directly with the inherently limited query interface of blockchain nodes.

-RxDemux allows deterministic updates of queryable data stores and event triggers through real-time subscriptions to EOSIO blockchain actions and state deltas using the state_history_plugin web socket and RxJS observable streams.
+Demux allows deterministic updates of queryable data stores and event triggers through real-time subscriptions to EOSIO blockchain actions and state deltas using the state_history_plugin web socket and RxJS observable streams.

 With the Demux pattern, we can separate concerns and utilize the technology more appropriate to solve them.
 The blockchain provides decentralized consensus and high security and it's treated at the single source of truth.